IBM/microservices-traffic-management-using-istio/README.md

 Go to Service credentials and view your credentials.
 Your MySQL hostname, port, user, and password are under your credential uri and it should look like this
 ![images](images/mysqlservice.png)

-## 2. Configure sample application to use the external database
+## 2. Modify sample application to use the external database

 In this step, you can choose to build your Docker images from source in the [microservices folder](/microservices) or use the given images.
 > For building your own images, go to [microservices folder](/microservices)